 When company stock loses value, it can leave employees feeling discouraged and lead to reduced productivity and morale.
 Depending on the reason for the stock value’s decline, the lack of employee motivation could drag the company, and thereby its stock, down even further.

-Types of Stock Compensation
+Other Types of Stock Compensation

 Restricted Stock and Restricted Stock Units (RSUs)

 Restricted stock units (RSUs), on the other hand, are a device to grant shares of stock or their cash value at a future date according to a vesting schedule without conveying actual shares or cash until the vesting requirement is satisfied.

 Employee Stock Purchase Plans (ESPPs)

 Most ESPP plans allow employees to purchase their company stock at up to a 15% discount from the current market price.
-These plans can be qualified, which allows for long-term capital gains treatment under certain conditions, or non-qualified, depending on plan type and how long the stock is held before it is sold.
+These plans can be qualified, which allows for long-term capital gains treatment under certain conditions, or nonqualified depending on plan type and how long the stock is held before it is sold.

 Employee Stock Ownership Plans (ESOPs)

-This is a type of qualified plan that is funded entirely with company stock.
-ESOPs are often used by closely held businesses as a means of providing a liquid market for the company stock on a tax-advantaged basis; owners can place their shares of the company inside the plan and then sell these shares back to the company at retirement.
+An ESOP is a type of qualified plan that is funded entirely with company stock.
+ESOPs are often used by closely held businesses as a way to provide a liquid market for the company stock on a tax-advantaged basis; owners can place their shares of the company inside the plan and then sell these shares back to the company at retirement.

 Employer Stock Offered Inside a 401k

 Although many employers still dole out company shares to employees in their retirement plans, employees need to ensure that they are adequately diversified in their retirement portfolios according to their risk tolerances and investment objectives.

 Phantom Stock and Stock Appreciation Rights (SARs)

 Phantom stock is named as such because there may be no real shares of stock issued or transferred.
 This type of stock is typically geared to benefit executives and key employees, who may be required to meet certain requirements in order to be eligible for the plan.

 Stock compensation is one of the most versatile forms of payment available for both employers and employees.
 However, one of the challenges that many workers face is knowing how their company’s stock can or should fit into their own financial plans.
-Although company stock can often provide substantial gains over time, it can also create taxable events, in some cases, even when no cash is realized.
+Although company stock can often provide substantial gains over time, it can also create taxable events, in some cases even when no cash is realized.